Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 In compliance with Regulation 34 of the Listing Regulations, a separate report on Corporate Governance

-A certificate from the Practising Company Secretary confirming compliance of conditions of Corporate
+A certificate from the Practicing Company Secretary confirming compliance of conditions of Corporate

 Governance as stipulated in Part E of the Schedule V of the Listing Regulations is annexed to the Corporate